Ol-li/RevEng_Bosch_BCS220/README.md

 └── README.md
 ```

+## Folder Details
+- The schematics folder contains a subfolder with the KiCad project files.
+The main folder will contain pdf exports as soon as the errors in the schematics seem to be solved.
+Currently there are obvious errors and/or missing connections.
-The (local cloned) pcb folder can be directly opened as project folder with https://opcbtracer.com
+- The (local cloned) pcb folder can be directly opened as project folder with https://pcbtracer.com
+- The photos folder is currently empty, I have a bunch of photos and I would like to sort them previously
 ---

 ## License Details